serraict/serraict.github.io/_posts/learn/2016-04-15-servant-leader-resources.md

 Reading [Scrum Mastery] by Geoff Watts triggered me to investigate servant leadership a bit further.

+A comprehensive guide on servant leadership is provided here on [cleverism].

 ## Ri

 Of course, the canonical resource on servant-leadership is the essay